Sisters of Charity Hospital (Buffalo): Recent years

 In 2002, Sister Sue O'Neill, DC, founded Sisters Hospital's groundbreaking massage therapy program, the first of its kind in the region.
 It has since expanded from just her to an entire department, and has spawned similar programs and nearby hospitals.
 O'Neill commented on the program to The Buffalo News in 2014: "When I started, it was just myself, and it was with a lot of resistance.
 Now, it’s huge.
 It’s a whole wing of the hospital."

 As years went by, Sisters of Charity Hospital has added many additions to its facilities.
 The first, a 1948 addition, currently houses the hospital's Emergency Department, Family Health Center, patient rooms, and outpatient treatment areas.
 In 1965, a five-story addition was built, and contains administrative offices, the Maternity Department, patient rooms, conference areas, the Medical Record Department and physician lounge.
 Another 1967 addition holds the Pharmacy, Central Supply, Diagnostic Imaging, and Purchasing Departments.
 In 1974, two new additions were constructed.
 The first, the Seton Professional Building, contains medical and commercial offices and hospital extension offices.
 The St. Catherine Laboure Health Center, originally called the Skilled Nursing Facility, contains rehabilitative services, social work, and 80-bed skilled nursing center.
 Re-Vision 2000, a modernization push by the hospital, included a 1994 renovation, 1992 two-story addition containing new intensive care and coronary care units, 1992 new information services and finance building named after Sr. Mary Charles Dever, DC, former hospital President and CEO, and in 1993, a new Surgical Department.
 A new entrance, lobby, Admissions Department and ambulatory care wing were also constructed as part of Re-Vision 2000.

+In 2009, St. Joseph Intercommunity Hospital in Cheektowaga, New York merged with Sisters Hospital, having St. Joes becoming Sisters of Charity Hospital, St. Joseph Campus.

 In early June 2013, it was announced that the Daughters of Charity would be leaving Sisters of Charity Hospital for other ministries later that month after 166 years staffing the institution.
 Five Daughters, Sisters Mary Grace Higgins, Claire Edwards, Ann Paul Chenard, Sue O'Neill, and Mary Anne Brawley, were living and working at the hospital at the time of the move.
 Sister Janet Keim, DC, Provincial Councilor for the Daughters of Charity Province of St. Louise, cited the declining and aging number of Daughters, and a desire to staff current and new missions serving the materially poor.
 President and CEO Peter U. Bergmann expressed surprise and sadness at the news, although he affirmed that the order would continue their sponsorship of the hospital and membership on the Catholic Health System board.
 Over 850 Daughters of Charity have served at Sisters of Charity Hospital since its founding, and continued to lead the hospital as Presidents until 1992, when the first layperson assumed the post.
 Bishop Richard Malone celebrated a Mass in commemoration of the Daughters' long service at the hospital.